Arts & Culture

 Bluff has a vibrant arts and cultural scene.

 Bluff is an arts community.
-It is home to numerous artists, photographers, writers, sculptors, weavers (wool and willow), jewelry designers and potters who gain inspiration from the beauty of the surrounding desert landscape.
-Many Bluff artisans have public galleries that offer you a chance to speak with the artist and gain insight into their work.
+It is home to numerous artists, photographers, writers, sculptors, weavers, jewelry designers, and potters who gain inspiration from the beauty of the surrounding desert landscape.

 Through several important trading posts, Bluff also serves as a center for the works of nearby Native American artisans.
 Quality Native American rugs, baskets, jewelry, pottery are featured at the trading posts along with other Native American and Southwest art.